 At least Intel Core i5 quad-core or Intel i7 dual-core (or AMD equivalent).

-It’s a personel choice of investment.
-If to be done, NVIDIA GPU.
+It’s a personal choice of investment.
+If to be done: NVIDIA GPU.

 Your PC must be able to run the main latest Windows version (currently: Windows 11).